IBM-Cloud/terraform-provider-ibm/website/docs/d/network_vlan.html.markdown

 The following arguments are supported:

-* `name` - (Required if neither the number nor the router hostname are provided, string) The name of the VLAN, as it was defined in IBM Cloud Infrastructure (SoftLayer).
-You can find names in the [IBM Cloud infrastructure customer portal](https://control.softlayer.com/network/vlans) by navigating to **Network > IP Management > VLANs**.
+* `name` - (Required if neither the number nor the router hostname are provided, string) The name of the VLAN, as it was defined in IBM Cloud Classic Infrastructure (SoftLayer).
+You can find names in the [IBM Cloud infrastructure customer portal](https://cloud.ibm.com/classic/network/vlans) by navigating to **Network > IP Management > VLANs**.
 * `number` - (Required if the name is not provided, integer) The VLAN number.
-You can find the numbers in the [IBM Cloud infrastructure customer portal](https://control.softlayer.com/network/vlans).
+You can find the numbers in the [IBM Cloud infrastructure customer portal](https://cloud.ibm.com/classic/network/vlans).
 * `router_hostname` - (Required if the name is not provided, string) The primary VLAN router hostname.
-You can find the  hostnames in the [IBM Cloud infrastructure customer portal](https://control.softlayer.com/network/vlans).
+You can find the  hostnames in the [IBM Cloud infrastructure customer portal](https://cloud.ibm.com/classic/network/vlans).

 ## Attribute Reference